|

 a.
 Each team must have a home

 stadium in which to play their home games. d.
 A team must remain in the same stadium for a minimum of three consecutive seasons.
-At that point, they may request to change their stadium to any available stadium providing they have had at least two losing seasons during those three seasons.
-If they do not meet that requirement, they may still request to change their stadium, but they must pay $ 5,000,000 to do so. e.
+At that point, they may request to change their stadium to any available stadium providing they have had at least two losing seasons during their last three seasons.
+If they do not meet that requirement, they may still request to change their stadium, but they must pay $ 2,500,000 to do so. e.
 An exception to the rule in Section D above is if and when a stadium becomes inactive.
-At this point, the team that played in that stadium may choose a new stadium to play in without any requirements or compensation required.. f.
+At this point, the team that played in that stadium may choose a new stadium to play in without any requirements or compensation required. f.
 Stadium changes can only be done in the off-season.

 TEAM FINANCES